-We prefer these letters to be from teachers who have taught you in your junior and/or senior years.
+All applicants for first-year admission should request two letters of recommendation from teachers who have taught the student in core academic subjects: usually Math, English, Foreign Language, Social Studies, or Science.
+Teachers who have taught you in your junior and/or senior years often write the most insightful letters.
 These teachers will best speak to your recent progress, your preparation for rigorous collegiate coursework, and your potential contributions beyond the classroom.

 Supplementary materials can provide broader context to some parts of your application, but they can just as often be superfluous and distracting.
 For example, a letter from someone who supervised your extracurricular research project may answer important questions about the work you’ve done.
 But a third recommendation that raves about you, just as your other letters do, will not necessarily enhance your application.
 In fact, it may dilute the effect of the two required recommendations.
 For more information visit our page on supplementary materials.

 Your transcript is a significant part of your application.
-We look at your overall record, from freshman through senior years.
+We look at your overall record, from all four years of high school.
 We always remain mindful of context: what courses are available at your school?
 Did you take a rigorous curriculum given these course offerings?
 Are there patterns to your transcript that reflect on your academic potential?
 We rely on school profiles and guidance counselors to give us an understanding of your school and the ways in which you have been academically engaged.

 We also consider your standardized test scores.
-Think of testing as just another part of the application, and certainly do not spend most of your weekends test-taking!
+Think of testing as just another part of the application.
 Only retake a test if you feel you will significantly improve your scores.
 If your testing is in the right ballpark, then it probably will not be the deciding factor for your candidacy.
-In other words, don’t worry about trying to get an extra twenty points.
+In other words, don’t worry about trying to get an extra few points.
 Instead, spend your time on things that will help you grow as a person: school work, extracurricular opportunities, time with friends — the things that will give you a stronger sense of yourself and, as a result, make you a stronger college applicant.
-(Bonus: they will also prepare you to make the most of your college experience and of life!).